ExistedGit/Dota2Cheat/README.md

 ## Injecting

+**I KNOW IT DOESN'T WORK ON WIN11, STOP MESSAGING ME ABOUT IT.
+TRY TO USE SOME OTHER INJECTOR THAT WORKS ON WIN11, MAYBE IT'LL HELP**

 This cheat can be safely reinjected at any point of the game

 Build Dota2Loader and launch it, it will move the necessary resources around and then inject